Bass Fishing 101

 6. If you fish a lake often make notes on when the bass bite best and what lure they hit the best.
 You will find that patterns will develop and you will often catch a bass in almost the same position in the lake where you caught one last time.

 7. If your taking your bass home always examine your bass's stomachs to see what they were feeding on and make notes so you will remember.
+Return all the bass you can back to the water you catch them in.
+You never know that 3 - 4 pound bass just might grow up someday to a giant 10 - 12 pound bass.

 If you don't catch bass in one part of the lake switch to a different location.
 Is the wind a factor.
 If so consider a different lure.
 Check your water temperatures often and if the water temperature is at 65 or above fish deep or consider night bass fishing.